redhat-cip/swiftbackmeup/README.md

 Modes understand for now only two parameters:

-  * `retention`: Number of days a backup should be kept, else purged.
+  * `retention`: Number of unit a backup should be kept, else purged.
   * `unit`: The unit the retention represent.
 Possible value: `day`, `item`.
 Default `day`.
   * `pattern`: Pattern that will be used in datetime.format later.